 DON’T FORGET TO HYDRATE

-You may be terrified to apply moisturiser over any areas of breakouts but this is also a mistake.
+You may be terrified to apply face moisturiser over any areas of breakouts but this is also a mistake.
 Dry skin can become sore and angry, therefore creating more issues for your face.
-Try our Rose Renew serum for a lightweight lotion that nourishes the skin.
+Try our organic anti-ageing face serum for a lightweight lotion that nourishes the skin.

 TAKE A NATURAL APPROACH